datachainlab/hyperledger-hip/HIPs/yui.md

 Fig1: Architecture with IBC modules
 ![architecture](images/yui/yui_IBC_architecture.svg)

 The on-chain light client is a basis for IBC/TAO, which verifies that presented states actually exist on an opposite blockchain without relying on any trusted third parties.
+It maintains state (ClientState) for verification such as public keys of validators and last verified headers depending on the protocol.
 On top of that, connection abstraction and channel abstract are defined and used to connect two smart contracts on two blockchains and to relay packets between them.

-Cosmos network defines the standard of these modules (called ICS, Inter-Chain Standard).
+Cosmos network defines the standard of these modules.
 Hyperledger YUI designed and implemented these modules in enterprise domain, currently supporting Hyperledger Fabric, Besu, and Corda.

 For example, IBC requires Commitment Proof which can be verified by the on-chain light client to check if a certain state (a key value pair) exists (or does not exist) in the target blockchain.
 For this reason, the specification of commitment proof for each blockchain should be defined.